 ROBERT GEARY, founding Artistic Director of Volti, the Piedmont East Bay Children’s Choir, and the Golden Gate International Choral Festival, also serves as Artistic Director of the San Francisco Choral Society.
-His multi-dimensional commitment to the choral arts over nearly forty years has led him and his choirs to national and international prominence.
+His multi-dimensional commitment to the choral arts over more than forty years has led him and his choirs to national and international prominence.
 Under his direction since its founding in 1979, Volti has become recognized as one of the most important and accomplished new music ensembles in the United States.
 For 37 years, until stepping down as Artistic Director in 2019, he oversaw the development of the Piedmont East Bay Children’s Choir, an innovative education and performance program whose record of success in competition is at the highest international standard.
 With his guiding vision, the Golden Gate International Children’s and Youth Choral Festival has become part of the international choral environment, bringing thousands of young singers from dozens of countries to California for a thrilling series of performances and competitions.
 For more than 25 years he has led the San Francisco Choral Society to a robust position as a keeper of the traditional repertoire and an innovative force in the commissioning and performance of new works for chorus and orchestra.

 Recipient of awards for Outstanding Conductorial Achievement in Giessen Germany and Artistic Interpretation from the Miedzyzdroje Festival in Poland, Geary has also received the KDFC Music Educator of the Year Award and the Lois Blair Rawlings Educational Inspiration Award.